I Live Here Now (film): Production

 In December 2021, it was announced that Utopia would produce and distribute the film.

-On February 1, 2024, the filming was wrapped up.
+On February 1, 2024, filming had completed.
 The film is produced by Kyle Kaminsky, Julie Pacino and co-produced by Lara Clear, Eliese Lissner, Robert MacCready.
 Robert Schwartzman, Cole Harper, Phil Toronto are executive producers.

 Release

-The film had its World premiere at the 29th Fantasia International Film Festival on July 24, 2025 in the Compétition Cheval Noir.
+The film had its world premiere at the 29th Fantasia International Film Festival on July 24, 2025 in the Compétition Cheval Noir.
 It was also screened at the 78th Locarno Film Festival in Out of Competition section on August 9 and at the Edinburgh International Film Festival for its United Kingdom premiere in Midnight Madness strand on August 17, 2025.
 It was screened at the Deauville American Film Festival in September 2025.
+It was released in the United States on March 20, 2026.

 Reception

 On Rotten Tomatoes 87% of the reviews are positive, based on 15 reviews.
 Mary Beth McAndrews of Dread Central awarded the film four and a half stars out of five.